Lindsey Horan scores as US ekes out 1-1 draw with the Netherlands at the Women's World Cup

-The Dutch struck first with a goal from Jill Roord in the first-half to surprise the Americans, who remained unbeaten in 19 consecutive matches with Horan's second-half score.
+The Dutch struck first with a goal from Jill Roord in the first-half to surprise the Americans, who needed Horan's goal to remain unbeaten in 19 consecutive matches.

-“Honestly, me and Dan always go up against each other and it’s a physical battle.
-I respect her so much because that’s how it should be, it should be competitive at all times,” Horan said.
-“Once we got through that tackle, all I wanted to do was score.”
+Horan, who already had a yellow card from the previous match, was calmed by American defender Julie Ertz.

+“She was like, `Linds, don't get another yellow card, just score this goal to shut everyone up,'" Horan said.

-The Americans tried to calm Horan, who responded with her 29th international goal, fourth in the World Cup, and second consecutive in this tournament.
+She did just that for Horan's 29th career goal, fourth in the World Cup, and second consecutive in this tournament.

 Horan got the ball from Lavelle and before it even crossed the goal line, Horan’s expression showed she knew she was on target.

-“Heat of the moment I got a little (angry) at her,” Horan said of Van de Donk.
-“But, Rose put in an absolute dime and I got on the end of it.
-I’m happy for the goal.”
+“She got a bit feisty and she came over, we just had a little talk,” Van de Donk said.
+“The referee came in between, it wasn't very necessary.
+I mean, we just played football again after that."

+Van de Donk even joked with Horan, telling her club teammate, "you're going to be smiling at me 20 minutes after the game.”

-With the draw, neither team secured a spot in the knockout round yet, with one group match remaining.
-Both the Americans and the Dutch sit atop the Group E standings with a win and a draw, but the U.S. has the edge for the lead with more goals.
+With the draw, neither team secured a spot in the knockout round yet with one group match remaining.
+Both the Americans and the Dutch sit atop the Group E standings with a win and a draw, but the U.S. has the edge for the lead with more goals scored.

 The United States plays Portugal in its group finale on Tuesday in Auckland, while the Netherlands plays Vietnam the same day in Dunedin.